Canada on Strike: Plot

-While on the phone with him, they agree that Canada deserves more money but they do not have any to give.
-In a plan to raise money from the Internet, the boys post a video on "YouToob" of Butters singing Samwell's "What What (In the Butt)".
-It goes viral, but in order to claim their money at the Colorado Department of Internet Money, the boys must wait in line behind other Internet video sensations, such as Laughing Baby, Dramatic Chipmunk, Tay Zonday, Afro Ninja, Sneezing Panda, Cara Cunningham, Tron Guy, Star Wars Kid, and Numa Numa Guy.
-In an argument over who is more famous, most of the other Internet celebrities kill each other.
-The boys advance in line, and they receive 10 million "theoretical dollars", which are printed on clear plastic cheques with no monetary value.
+The boys form a plan to raise money from the Internet by recording and posting a video of Butters singing Samwell's song "What What (In the Butt)".
+After the video goes viral, they visit the Colorado Department of Internet Money to claim their earnings, but must wait their turn behind several other Internet sensations, consisting of Tay Zonday, Afro Ninja, Tai Shan the Sneezing Panda, Laughing Baby, Dramatic Chipmunk, Chris Crocker, Tron Guy, the Star Wars Kid, and Numa Numa.
+A violent argument breaks out over who is the most famous, leading most of the other applicants to kill one another while leaving the boys unharmed.
+They receive 10 million "theoretical dollars," printed on transparent plastic cheques with no monetary value.